Ale-Monte/python-whatsapp-bot/README.md

 Whenever your endpoint receives a verification request, it must:

 - Verify that the hub.verify_token value matches the string you set in the Verify Token field when you configure the Webhooks product in your App Dashboard (you haven't set up this token string yet).

-## Step 5: Learn about the API and Develop the App

-Review the developer documentation to learn how to build the app and start sending messages.
-[See documentation](https://developers.facebook.com/docs/whatsapp/cloud-api).